Advanced VPC concepts

-Advanced VPC networking details
+Low-level VPC networking details

 This section provides some low-level VPC networking details.
 You do not need to read this for typical usage, but it provides more insight about how VPC networking works.
 The following diagram describes these low-level details, with more information in the corresponding sections.

-Under the hood, different VPC networking features are handled by different parts of the system.
+The different VPC networking features are handled by different parts of the system.
 Some of these are standard networking features that are well documented, and some of them are specific to VPC networks.
 Some features you can configure, and some you cannot.
 VPC networks use Linux's VIRTIO network module to model Ethernet card and router functionality, but higher levels of the networking stack, such as ARP lookups, are handled using standard networking software.

 - ARP lookup